oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 SuperLU is a general purpose library for the direct solution of large, sparse, nonsymmetric systems of linear equations on high performance machines.

-**URL**
+**More Information**

 https://crd-legacy.lbl.gov/~xiaoye/SuperLU/